Bowyn Morgan: Multiple New Zealand champion, Multiple Regional Champion 2017 – 2018

 Morgan finished his 2016 with a win over Blake Bell by unanimous decision.
 He began his 2017 with great success when he stopped Ikani Falekaono in the second round.
 In April 2017, Morgan took on Gunnar Jackson in a rematch for the vacant IBO Oceania Super Welterweight title.
 Morgan won the fight by unanimous decision winning his first regional boxing title.
 Morgan would comfortably win over Thailand Australian boxer Paitoon Jaikom a few months later by unanimous decision.
 Morgan will finish his 2017 with a big fight against Indonesian boxer Stevie Ongen Ferdinandus for the IBO Asia Pacific Welterweight title.
 Stevie Ongen Ferdinandus had a previous win over another New Zealander Cairo George by Unanimous decision.
 Bowyn Morgan won the fight by third round Knockout, gaining his second IBO Regional title.

 In May 2018, Morgan took on his next international opponent, Mexican Boxer Andres Delfin Rodriguez for the first ever Pro Box NZ Pacific Super Weltweight title.
 Morgan won the fight by eighth-round knockout, capturing his fourth professional title belt.
 Morgan would fight next on a Shane Cameron televised show, fighting on a Junior Fa Undercard.
 He will fight against Shay Brock for the New Zealand National (NZPBA version) Super Welterweight title.
 This fight was considered the biggest fight in the Super Welterweight division in New Zealand Boxing history.
 Morgan won the fight by Unanimous decision, winning his fifth Professional boxing title and his second New Zealand National title.
 The fight was considered the best fight of the night, outshining the main event.
 Morgan would defend his IBO Asia Pacific Welterweight title against Australian Luke Woods.
-Morgan won the by a controversial unanimous decision.
+Morgan won by a controversial unanimous decision.
 Morgan won the fight on the judges scorecard by a wide margin, however, multiple people including Morgan himself believe that he did not won that fight.
 Morgan would make his television return with his first fight on a Duco Events card in two years.
 This will be the last time Morgan will fight on a Duco Events Card.
 He would take on Fijian boxer Sebastian Singh for the Pro Box New Zealand Super Welterweight title.
 There was Controversy surrounding the fight with Sebastian Singh two and a half kilos over weight.
 Morgan won the fight by third-round TKO winning his third New Zealand national title and sixth professional boxing title.
 Sebastian Singh openly complained about the fight, expressing his frustration that the fight was stopped too early.